smartshark/promise-challenge/CfP.md

 # PROMISE 2021 Defect Prediction Challenge: Call for Papers

 The International Conference on Predictive Models and Data Analytics in Software Engineering is hosting a defect prediction challenge track.
-With this challenge, we call upon everyone interested in defect prediction, to submit their favorite models and see how they compare to the competion.
+With this challenge, we call upon everyone interested in defect prediction, to submit their favorite models and see how they compare to the competition.
 This challenge is also well suited for term projects of university students.

 Participants can submit any technique they want: This can be a new and unpublished approach, a previously published approach by the same authors, or even an approach that was suggested by somebody else.